If you’re a creative and you don’t know how the business side of the entertainment industry works…

 - We have a Slack for your class of EBS that will give you access to both Kaia as your instructor and your fellow students.

-- There’s a private Facebook group for all EBS students and alum, so you can
+- There is a private Slack Channel for all EBS students and alum so you can find your #Wolfpack.

 - You’ll get email access to me all throughout the course.

 - Plus you can stop in during any office hour for some 1-1 private career coaching and attention from Kaia.
 (Kaia’s executive coaching is $300/hr, so if all you did was her office hours for the 12 weeks, you’ve tripled your value from your EBS investment.)

 And what I can promise is that your fellow students will become some of your dearest allies and friends in the business.